The Reef's website: understanding it and making changes

 Overview

-The Reef’s website is created with a technology called Webkit.
+The microsites contain the actual information about The Reef.
+They were created with a technology called Webkit.
 It was developed by the mighty @owen to support Edgeryders’s working style, which often calls for deploying simple microsites.
 Since the Edgeryders community is very comfortable working with this Discourse platform, the idea was that people would use it to create and update the content, and Webkit takes care of “translating” posts on edgeryders.eu into website pages.
-So, The Reef’s website works like this:
+So, The Reef’s microsites works like this:

-• Every time someone navigates to the website, Webkit reads the post and renders the content.
+• Every time someone navigates to a microsite, Webkit reads the post and renders the content.
 This means that updating is immediate: as soon as you make a change to the post, it becomes visible on the website right away (you might need to reload the page).

 The price we pay for this simplicity is that the design of the website is highly constrained.
 We can change text and pictures on the fly, but anything more complicated than that requires throwing away the website completely and starting from scratch.